Nathan H. Lents

 Nathan H. Lents is an American scientist, author, and university professor.
 He has been on the faculty of John Jay College since 2006 and is currently the director of the Cell and Molecular Biology program and the former head of the honors program and the campus Macaulay Honors College program.
-Lents is noted for his work in cell biology, genetics, and forensic science, as well as his popular science writing and blogging on the evolution of human biology and behavior.
+Lents is noted for his work in genetics, evolution, cell biology, and forensic science, as well as his popular science writing and blogging on the evolution of human biology and behavior.
 Lents is also a visiting faculty member at the University of Lincoln in the UK and a fellow with the Committee for Skeptical Inquiry.

 Early life and education

 Lents was born and raised in Decatur, Illinois and graduated from St. Teresa High School.
 He then attended Saint Louis University and graduated summa cum laude with a B.S degree in biology.

 Lents moved to Saint Louis University School of Medicine for his doctoral work and graduated with a Ph.D. in Pharmacological and Physiological Sciences in 2004.
 He completed postdoctoral training in cancer genomics at NYU Medical Center under the direction of Brian David Dynlacht.
 He then joined the faculty of forensic science at John Jay College and the doctoral faculty of biochemistry at the CUNY Graduate Center.

 Lents was promoted to Associate Professor with tenure in 2011 and attained the rank of full professor at John Jay College in 2016, his tenth year on the faculty.